the-turing-way/the-turing-way/book/website/afterword/subprojects.md

 *Project Information: [GitHub repo in The Turing Way](https://github.com/the-turing-way/pathways) and [prototype repo in the Turing organisation](https://github.com/alan-turing-institute/bio-Turing-Way/).*

 **Developers**
-- In 2021-2022, funded by the Turing's AI for Science and Government (ASG), Research Engineering Group members, May Yong, Iain Stanson and Lydia France developed a Python Package in collaboration with Malvika Sharan.
-Named as Pathways, this package provides access to curated chapters in *The Turing Way* for different personas or user types.
+- May Yong, Iain Stanso, Lydia France, Malvika Sharan: funded by AI for Science and Government in 2021-2022
-- In 2023, a Google Summer of Code (GSoC) Arya A. further enhanced the package to deploy specific features in *The Turing Way* book under the mentorship of Malvika Sharan and Johanna Bayer.
+- Arya A., Johanna Bayer, Malvika Sharan: 2023 Google Summer of Code (GSoC)

 **Maintainers**
 - [Arya A](https://the-turing-way.netlify.app/afterword/contributors-record#arya-a)